the-turing-way/the-turing-way/conferences/abstracts/RSECon19-BinderHub-workshop-application.md

 BinderHubs can showcase the reproducibility of software as well as being a valuable teaching or demonstration tool.

 In this workshop, attendees will learn how to deploy a BinderHub on Microsoft Azure and connect with others who have or are interested in doing so.
-Attendees should be familiar with Azure Cloud computing and the command line.
+Attendees should be comfortable with the command line.

 ### Audience